Skip to Main Content

 Flood insurance rate changes by state

 Even within a state, there is often significant variance between locations.
 With the new system, more variables go into each rate calculation than before.
 In some cases, flood prevention steps may be taken to help mitigate the risk of flood damage and potentially reduce rates.
 Risk Rating 2.0 has also factored in the risk of different types of flood exposures that may cause damage to residences.
-Of the 2,192,730 single-family policies issued as of September 2022, here is the percentage breakdown between the five main exposure risks:
+Of the more than 3 million single-family policies in force as of August 2023, here is the percentage breakdown between the five main exposure risks:

 • Inland flood: 100 percent